 Aaron D. Ford is a former educator, an experienced attorney, and a dedicated public servant.

-Aaron’s Personal Story.
+Aaron is a former educator, an experienced attorney, and a dedicated public servant.
 Aaron was born and raised in Dallas, Texas, the oldest of three sons.
-His father, Larry, was a produce worker at a Safeway Grocery Store until the chain withdrew from Texas in the mid-1980s.
-His mother, Denise, worked various jobs during Aaron’s youth.
+His father, Larry, was a produce worker at a Safeway Grocery Store and his mother, Denise, worked various jobs during Aaron’s youth.
 Though his parents worked hard, Aaron and his family spent many nights wondering if the gas, electricity and water would turn on the next day.
 This humble beginning instilled in Aaron early on the drive and commitment to create a brighter future for himself and to give back to his community.

-Aaron and Berna relocated to Henderson, Nevada, in 2000, after Berna received an offer to serve as a federal law clerk to Ninth Circuit Judge Johnnie Rawlinson.
 Today, Aaron lives in Las Vegas with his family.
-He and Berna have now been happily married for over 20 years, and together they are raising three sons – Avery, Aaron II, and Alexander – and their nephew, Devin.
+Aaron and his wife, Berna, have been happily married for over 20 years.
+They live in Las Vegas, Nevada, where they are raising three sons – Avery, Aaron II, and Alexander – and their nephew, Devin.